zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

           Name* tuple to the *Remaining Servers* set, unless such a tuple already exists in *Handled Servers*.
-       2. Ignore any failing lookups or lookups, such as NODATA, NXDOMAIN, non-AA response or no response at all.
+       2. Ignore any failing lookups or lookups, such as NODATA, NXDOMAIN, non-AA responses or no response at all.
    11. Create "Intermediate Query Name" by copying *Zone Name* as start value.
    12. Run a loop processing *Server Name* and *Server Address* (jumps back here from the steps below).